wamp-proto/wamp-proto/spec/basic.md

 > In general, `REGISTER` is asynchronous, and there is no guarantee on order of return for multiple `REGISTERs`.
 The first `REGISTER` might require the *Dealer* to do a time-consuming lookup in some database, whereas the second might be permissible immediately.
 >

+### Security Model

+The security model of WAMP *basic profile* is discussed shortly in the following.
+For extensions to this security model, please see the [Advanced Profile](advanced.md).

+#### Transport Encryption and Integrity

+WAMP transports may provide (optional) transport-level encryption of integrity verification.
+If so, encryption and integrity is point-to-point: between a *Client* and the *Router* it is connected to.

+Transport-level encryption and integrity is soley at the transport-level and transparent to WAMP.
+WAMP itself deliberately does not specify any kind of transport-level encryption.

+Implementations that offer TCP based transport such as WAMP-over-WebSocket or WAMP-over-RawSocket (see [Advanced Profile](advanced.md)) **SHOULD implement [Transport Layer Security](http://en.wikipedia.org/wiki/Transport_Layer_Security)**.

+**WAMP deployments are encouraged to stick to a TLS-only policy with the TLS code and setup being hardened.**

+#### Router Authentication

+To authenticate *Routers* to *Clients*, deployments MUST run TLS and *Clients* MUST verify the *Router* server certificate presented.
+WAMP itself does not provide mechanisms to authenticate a *Router* (only a *Client*).

+The verification of the *Router* server certificate can happen

+1. against a certificate trust database that comes with the *Clients* operating system
+2. against an issuing certificate/key hard-wired into the *Client*
+3. by using new mechanisms like DNS/DANE/TLSA

+#### Client Authentication

+To authenticate a *Client* to a *Router*, the WAMP [Advanced Profile](advanced.md) specifies different mechanisms at the WAMP level.

+Further, when running over TLS, a *Router* may authenticate a *Client* already at the transport level by doing a *client certificate based authentication*.

+These mechanisms and approaches are described in the WAMP Advanced Profile.

+#### Routers are trusted

+*Routers* (in the WAMP Basic Profile) are *trusted* by *Clients*.

+In particular, *Routers* can read (and modify) any application payload transmitted in events, calls, call results and call errors (the `Arguments` or `ArgumentsKw` message fields).

+Hence, *Routers* do not provide confidentiality with respect to application payload, and also do not provide authenticity or integrity of application payloads that could be verified by a receiving *Client*.

+While *Routers* in principle do not need to read the application payloads to perform routing, there are two situation where they logically must do so:

+1. automatic conversion between different serialization formats
+2. validation of application payloads according to schemata (see the WAMP Advanced Profile)

+Further, *Routers* are trusted to **actually perform** routing as specified.
+E.g. a *Client* that publishes an event has to trust a *Router* that the event is actually dispatched to all (eligible) *Subscribers* by the *Router*.

+A rogue *Router* might deny normal routing operation without a *Client* taking notice.

 ### Binary conversion of JSON Strings